jaytimm/nmelectiondatr/README.md

 ### Election returns

-The package contains four data tables; their contents are summarized in the table below.
+Election results are summarized in four data tables; their contents are summarized below:

 | Table                   | Contents                        |
 |:------------------------|:--------------------------------|